webbje/harmon53-tufte-jekyll-blog/_posts/2023-08-24-Paloma-Mast-Refitted.md

 Finally for this visit I refitted the gymbaled two-ring gas cooker back into the galley after a thorough clean although I won't be able to use it until
 I have sorted out a new gas storage locker.
 I decided to leave the sails (four of them, in bags) in the front cabin for next time after Cameron has finished off his remaining work on the running rigging.
-I could sleep on Paloma at this point but there's no lighting other than my headtorch.
+I could sleep on Paloma at this point but there's no lighting other than my headtorch...
+I need to work out the best place for a heavy battery to be fitted from a safety and centre of gravity perspective...

-Left the marina at four with the outboard and a list of other tools I'll need for the next visit.